Bringing AAUW to Cleveland, Ohio’s East Side

 HHL – An Award Winning Branch

-In 2023 AAUW Heights-Hillcrest-Lyndhurst Branch won the Communications Award (newsletter and website), The Diversity, Equity and Inclusion Award, and the Model Branch Gold Level Award (8 or more glitter points).
+In 2024 AAUW Heights-Hillcrest-Lyndhurst Branch won the Communications Award (newsletter website, blog, and Facebook), The Diversity, Equity and Inclusion Award, and the Model Branch Silver Level Award (7 or more glitter points).
 For other branches winning awards, see the AAUW Ohio website.

 AAUW Urges Passage of the ERA